pkmn/engine/docs/TESTING.md

 testing the pkmn engine requires a little extra work.
 Helper functions exist to remove the majority of the boilerplate from the library's unit tests:

+- `Test`: the main helper type for testing, a test can be initialized with `Test(rolls).init(p1, p2)` (`Test.deinit()` should be `defer`-ed immediatley after initialization to free resources), expected updates and logs can be tracked on the `expected` fields and finally the `actual` state can be `verify`-ed at the end of the test.
-- `Battle.fixed`: unit tests can use a `FixedRNG` which returns a fixed sequence of results ("rolls") - this provides complete control over whether or not events should occur.
+- `Battle.fixed`: under the hood, `Test` uses this helper to create a battle with a `FixedRNG` that returns a fixed sequence of results ("rolls") - this provides complete control over whether or not events should occur.
 One problem is that `-Dshowdown` Pokemon Showdown compatibility mode requires a different number and order of rolls, meaning both must be specified.
-Furthermore, at the end of the test it is important to verify that all of the rolls provided were actually required with `try expect(battle.rng.exhausted())` - unexpectedly unused rolls could point to bugs.
+Furthermore, at the end of the test it is important to verify that all of the rolls provided were actually required with `try expect(battle.rng.exhausted())` - unexpectedly unused rolls could point to bugs (`Test.verify()` will automatically check that the `rng` is exhausted).

-- `TestLogs`: unit tests can easily exercise the `-Dtrace` code path via the `TestLogs` helper which initializes buffers for the expected and actual logs and a `FixedLog` can be created to easily set up expectations on the expected output.
+### `showdown.test.ts`

+In order to verify Pokémon Showdown's behavior, many of the pkmn engine's unit tests are mirrored in [`showdown.test.ts`](../src/test/showdown.test.ts).
+It should be emphasized that these are tests against Pokémon Showdown, **not** the pkmn engine (engine code is not being tested).
+Pokémon Showdown's own unit tests are inadequate for the pkmn engine's purposes as they mostly cover the latest generation, do not use a fixed RNG, and do not verify logs (both of which are crucial for matching Pokémon Showdown's RNG and output).

 ## Integration